Interested, Able, Gifted and Talented

 How is progress monitored?

 The progress of all students is monitored rigorously through whole school systems and communicated to parents through the student planner and formal reporting.
-The Assistant Head with responsibility for AG&T also monitors the progress of AG&T students across their range of subjects providing intervention and action plans for those students at risk of under- achieving.
+The Deputy Head with responsibility for AG&T also monitors the progress of AG&T students across their range of subjects providing intervention and action plans for those students at risk of under- achieving.

 How can parents and carers can help?